Cancer Case Conference

 Limited to MGMC approved providers, referring physicians and other health care providers who practice and /or refer patients for care at Mary Greeley Medical Center.

-Following the conference, participants should have an enhanced understanding about the diagnostic procedures and treatment planning for patients with the following types of cancer: Ductal Carcinoma, Follicular Lymphoma, Adenocarcinoma, and Metastatic Squamous Cell Carcinoma.
+Following the conference, participants should have an enhanced understanding about the diagnostic procedures and treatment planning for patients with the following types of cancer: Squamous Cell Carcinoma, Acute Erythroleukemia, Classic Papillary Thyroid Carcinoma, Follicular Lymphoma, Adenocarcinoma, Neuroendocrine Tumor, Invasive Lobular Carcinoma, Ductal Carcinoma In Situ, Invasive Ductal Carcinoma.

 Christopher Johnson, MD

 Pathologist, McFarland Clinic, Ames, IA

 None of the members of the MGMC CME Committee, who planned this CME Activity, have any financial relationships to disclose relating to the content of the cases selected.
 Trisha Andersen, DO, Jamie Weydert, MD and Christopher Johnson, MD, facilitators of Cancer Case Conference, disclose they have no financial relationships with a commercial entity producing healthcare-related products and/or services.

 DO: Des Moines University (DMU) is accredited by the American Osteopathic Association to provide osteopathic continuing medical education for physicians.
 DMU designates this program for a maximum of 1.0 AOA Category 2-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.

 No commercial interest company provided financial support for this continuing education activity.